Search This Blog

 Modus operandi: Google deals in a large number of Internet-related services and products, but one of its main services, and the core of its operations, is its search engine, Google Search.
 Advertising, particularly Google AdWords, is Google’s main source of income.

-With AdWords, advertisers submit advertisements to Google along with relevant keywords; every time a user searches for these keywords, Google will display the advertisement alongside search results.
+will display the advertisement alongside search results.
 Google is paid by the advertiser for every click on the ad.
 Google also operates AdSense, a service which provides Google-branded ads to websites.

 Value: $55.56 billion (at the time of writing)